 Control points work almost like the outposts found in recent Far Cry games.
 They are initially filled with enemies, but once you’ve taken control of them you can spawn there or fast-travel to them.
 These control points are useful for more than just spawning.
 You get a good amount of loot and XP for liberating them.
 Plus, these areas will spawn friendly computer-controlled allies who will patrol around the area, making it safer to travel in that part of the map.

-Each control point has a commander who you can give food, water, and components too.
+Each control point has a commander to whom you can give food, water, and components.
 Doing so will award you with some XP and, if you have the appropriate perk, you will get the bonus ability to see loot containers in the world for 10 minutes.

 Explore The Map